History of North Korea in Timeline

 In 2024, North Korea's gross national income per capita was $1,261, compared to $36,760 in South Korea.

-2024: DPRK abandons Korean reunification
+2024: DPRK abandons reunification efforts

-In 2024, the population growth rate in North Korea had declined to 0.4%.
+In 2024, the North Korean population growth rate was 0.4%.

-2025: World Press Freedom Index ranking
+2025: World Press Freedom Index Ranking

 In 2025, North Korea ranked 179th out of 180 countries in Reporters Without Borders' annual World Press Freedom Index.

-2044: Renewable Energy Target
+2044: Objective for Renewable Energy Output